CumulusNetworks/docs/content/cumulus-netq/Cumulus-NetQ-CLI-User-Guide/NetQ-Command-Line-Overview.md

 </tr>
 <tr>
   <td>netq show platform [json]</td>
-  <td>Displays the NetQ software version installed on your NetQ server or appliance.
+  <td>Displays the NetQ software version installed on your NetQ server or appliance and how long it has been up.
 Note change to command in 2.3.1.</td>
   <td>2.3.0</td>
 </tr>
 </tbody>